Ajpantuso/homelab-core/README.md

 - Integrate cert-manager with Vault as external-issuer
 - Mount SSD on core server
 - Change PV hostpaths to mounted SSD (half done)
+- Embed coreos host ignition in PXE img and add extra steps to unique ignition files

 ## References